dmpe/urlshorteneR/ReadMe.md

 Want a direct push access?
 No problem, just let me know.

+**Also**:
+ - Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ### Special Thanks to:

 - Developed by ([@dmpe](https://www.github.com/dmpe)) :yum: and others.